 Students who commence after the official start date of the course will be required to complete units of competency already delivered to be eligible to be awarded this qualification at the end of the course.
 All students will be issued with a Statement of Attainment for the units of competency achieved.

 Dance (DAN)

-Artist in Residence workshop in Year 11and 12 - approx. \$20 each year Excursions to professional performances are also conducted as they become available.
-This will involve a cost for participants who wish to attend (\$40-\$90 optional)
+FEES: Artist in Residence workshop in Year 11and 12 - approx. \$20 each year involve a cost for participants who wish to attend (\$40-\$90 optional)